prtpj1/project-inventory-report/README.md

 ## Project Description
 I created this Computer Science project in Python during my learning period at Trybe, where I implemented functions for reading and writing JSON and CSV files using Object-Oriented Programming.

 A report generator was developed that takes files with inventory data as input and produces a report about this data as output.
-The inventory data can be obtained from various sources:
+The inventory data can be obtained from various sources
 - By importing a `CSV` file;
 - By importing a `JSON` file;
 - By importing an `XML` file.

-Additionally, the final report has two versions:
+Additionally, the final report has two versions
 - simple
 - complete

-## In this project, I learned and put into practice:
+## In this project, I learned and put into practice
 - Apply Object-Oriented Programming concepts in Python
 - Apply design patterns
 - Read and write files (XML, CSV, JSON)

----
-## According to the project requirements designated by Trybe, I learned how to:
+## According to the project requirements designated by Trybe, I learned how to
 - ✅ Test the `constructor/initializer` of the Product object
 - ✅ Test the individual product report
 - ✅ Generate the simplified version of the report